Could It Be a Heart Attack? Here’s What to Do

 If you think you (or another person) may be having a heart attack, follow these three steps:

-Call 911.
 Don't wait longer than five minutes to get help.
 Say to the 911 operator, "I think I'm having a heart attack."
-(If it later turns out that you’re not, that’s still okay—emergency services are there to help sort out problems of all kinds.)
+(If it later turns out that you’re not, that’s still okay—emergency services are there to help sort out all kinds of problems.)

-Follow the operator's directions.
-Don’t do anything before talking to them.
-In particular, do not spend time taking an aspirin and waiting for pain relief.
+Talk with the operator first.
+Do not spend time taking an aspirin and waiting for pain relief.
 Aspirin is not enough on its own to treat a heart attack.

-The operator may advise taking aspirin, if you don’t have allergies.
-Aspirin can help by inhibiting clots that further restrict blood flow to the heart.
+The operator may advise you to take aspirin, if you don’t have allergies.
+Aspirin can help by preventing clots that further restrict blood flow to the heart.

 Article sources open article sources